 Under the CCRA, the Minister for Climate Change and the independent Climate Change Commission have the power to request information from organisations that provide essential public services in New Zealand.
-Organisations will be asked to provide information on how they are responding to risks from climate change.

 There are currently over 600 organisations in New Zealand that could be asked to respond to requests for information.

 As listed in Section 5ZW of the CCRA they include:

 - lifeline utilities, which are public and private-sector entities providing fuel, electricity, water, transport, and telecommunications infrastructure

 - local authorities